Innocademy Allegan Campus Curriculum

 - Selection and Implementation of Instruction, Interventions and Supports

 - Continuous Data-Based Decision Making

 Data Dig/Intervention Process

 All students in grades K-8 are screened three times a year to monitor progress throughout the curriculum.
-District reading and math assessments and NWEA Measures of Academic Progress (MAP) are used as assessment tools.
+District reading and math assessments, curriculum based measurement, and NWEA Measures of Academic Progress (MAP) are used as assessment tools.
 The Data Dig process uses the results of these assessments to determine which students may require additional support in reading and math.

 Who are the members of the Data Dig Team?

 The Data Dig team may consist of the school lead, classroom teacher, speech and language pathologist, reading interventionist, school psychologist, and resource room teacher.